the-bets/BetsToken/README.md

 # DadToken
-ERC-20 token known as DadToken.
+ERC-20 token known as BetsToken.
 Yes, it's a meme.